Androz2091/blague.xyz/README.md

 # Blague.xyz

-Blague.xyz est un module vous permettant d'obtenir facilement des blagues depuis [Blague.xyz](https://blague.xyz) API.
+Blague.xyz is a package to get jokes and FML easily from the [Blague.xyz](https://blague.xyz) API.

+🇬🇧 Jokes/FML in english are supported
-🇫🇷 Pour le moment, seules des blagues en français sont disponibles !
+🇫🇷 Blagues/Vie de merde en français sont supportées

 ## Installation